 If the certificates in the certification path do not comply with the certificate profile requirements in clause 5.3.6, then verification shall fail.

-Verify that the PASSporT "orig" TN is within the scope of each delegate certificate in the certification path (i.e., the "orig" TN belongs to the set of TNs identified by the TNAuthList of each delegate certificate in the certification path).
+Verify that the PASSporT "orig" TN is within the scope of each delegate certificate in the certification path (i.e., the "orig" TN belongs to the set of TNs identified by the TNAuthList of each delegate certificate in the certification path as shown in Figure 6.3).
 For cases where the TNAuthList is managed separately from the delegate certificate, the verifier shall perform this scope check using the certificate’s AIA extension accessLocation URL having an accessMethod of id-ad-ocsp, as specified in RFC 6960 and draft-ietf-stir-certificates-ocsp, and profiled in Appendix B of this document.
 The verification service shall ignore any certificate revocation information contained in the OCSP response.
-The verifier shall not check that the "orig" TN is within the scope of the STI intermediate certificate held by the STI-SCA (see Figure 6.2).
+The verifier shall not check that the "orig" TN is within the scope of the STI intermediate certificate held by the STI-SCA.

 If present and if not already cached the verifier shall dereference the URL for the CRL identified in the CRL Distribution Point extension contained in the delegate certificate(s) in the certification path.
 If the content-type header in the HTTPS response is not the media type application/pkix-crl, then verification shall fail.
 If a valid HTTPS response is received, and if the delegate certificate is listed on the returned CRL, then verification shall fail.